Case Studies — USDA BioPreferred

 This complements work that we have performed for other voluntary government ecolabels, including the United States Environmental Protection Agency's Energy Star®, Design for Environment and the SmartWay Transportation labels.
 We are currently offering our biobased expertise to the many companies who are signing on now to certify their products as USDA Certified Biobased.

 "I want to thank you for your superlative work.
-You consistently added value buy helping USDA figure out the critical, sophisticated, and often difficult aspects of implementing our new voluntary product certification initiative.
+You consistently added value by helping USDA figure out the critical, sophisticated, and often difficult aspects of implementing our new voluntary product certification initiative.
 You have done tremendous work in helping keep the BioPreferred program relevant and in finalizing and launching USDA's biobased product certification effort.
-I can't thank you enough for your efforts." -- Kate Lewis, Deputy Program Manager, BioPreferred, USDA
+I can't thank you enough for your efforts." — Kate Lewis, Deputy Program Manager, BioPreferred, USDA

 For more information, link here: